AdUhTkJm/AdUhTkJm.github.io/README.md

 # Projects In Progress
 ### Lost
-  This project hasn't been uploaded to github yet.

-  *Lost* is designed to be a plot game.
+  [*Lost*](https://github.com/AdUhTkJm/Lost) is designed to be a plot game.
 It is based on the console input/output instead of graphical interface, to simulate a communicator better.
 The development of plot can be controlled through choosing the options, which are usually about difficulties the main character encounters.

   This game is inspired by *Lifeline*.